 - Citigroup (C - Get Report) closed at $34.79 Thursday, returning 32% year-to-date, following last year's 44% decline.
 Citi's shares are also heavily discounted, at just 0.7 times the Dec.
 30 tangible book value of $49.81.
 The shares trade for eight times the consensus 2013 EPS estimate of $4.69.
 Analysts expect the company to post first-quarter EPS of 99 cents, and EPS of $4.09 for all of 2012.

-Portfolio Manager Jim Cramer and Stephanie Link actively manage a real portfolio and reveal their money management tactics while giving advanced notice before every trade.
+Portfolio Manager Jim Cramer and Director of Research Jack Mohr reveal their investment tactics while giving advanced notice before every trade.

 - $2.5+ million portfolio

 Access the tool that DOMINATES the Russell 2000 and the S&P 500.

 - Buy, hold, or sell recommendations for over 4,300 stocks

 - Unlimited research reports on your favorite stocks

 - A custom stock screener

 David Peltier uncovers low dollar stocks with serious upside potential that are flying under Wall Street's radar.